MicrosoftDocs/sdk-api/sdk-api-src/content/fwpmtypes/ns-fwpmtypes-fwpm_net_event_subscription0.md

 ### -field enumTemplate

-Address of an <a href="https://docs.microsoft.com/windows/desktop/api/fwpmtypes/ns-fwpmtypes-fwpm_net_event_enum_template0_">FWPM_NET_EVENT_ENUM_TEMPLATE0</a> structure.
+Address of an [FWPM_NET_EVENT_ENUM_TEMPLATE0](https://docs.microsoft.com/windows/desktop/api/fwpmtypes/ns-fwpmtypes-fwpm_net_event_enum_template0)a> structure.
 Notifications are only dispatched for objects that match the template.
 If
    <b>enumTemplate</b> is <b>NULL</b>, it matches all objects.